ngx-builders/ngx-pwa-offline/README.md

 ## Getting started

-During beta, Angular 5 is required (Angular 4 LTS support will be available when final).
+Angular 5 and RxJS >= 5.5 are required.

 **Install with npm** or another package manager: